Tech Open Air - Bringing people together through an event app

 ❌ PROBLEM ❌

-Attendees of the festival need to be able to make their own schedule in order to feel in control of the experience.
+Attendees of the festival need to be able to create their own schedule in order to feel in control of the experience.

 🧩 SOLUTION 🧩